Georges-Henri Daigle

 McMillan Exports’ old warehouse didn’t look any more inviting in daylight than it had at night.
 In fact, daylight made it more ominous than before, the worn concrete, rusted steel and broken windows made this eye sore stand out from the rest of the scenery.
 Yet, the building’s dilapidated state was only the second thing I noticed as I drew closer.
 There was a feeling of dread in the air, one I had felt on my first visit and felt even more now.
 I couldn’t have said where it came from, or what caused it, yet it lingered in the air as surely as the cold wind had announced a fresh layer of snow since this morning.

-By Georges-Henri Daigle4 months ago in Fiction
+By Georges-Henri Daigleabout a year ago in Fiction